How do I know if I need to see a dietitian?

 Absolutely!
 Working with a dietitian has been shown in scientific research to improve measurable health outcomes such as improved blood sugar, improved blood lipids (a risk factor for cardiovascular disease), improved relationship with food if disordered eating is present, decreased gut issues, better sports performance, and more.

-If you think you’d like to see a dietitian, scroll down to see appointment options!
+If you think you’d like to see a dietitian, book online.

 When you have a legal question, you go to a lawyer.
 When you have a tax question, you go to an accountant.
 And when you have a nutrition question, go to a dietitian!